How Do I Use Instagram Filters?

 Interests

 Choose among a number of pre-set filters for both the influencers and their followers.
 Our AI and Machine Learning algorithms are able to pick up all the public data from a profile and identify content topics.
-This means that an influencer who creates a post related to say, “Friends, Family & Relationships” would be included under this filter, even if their day-to-day content is related to something else.
+This means that an influencer who creates a post related to say, “Friends, Family & Relationships” would be included under this filter, even if their day-to-day content is related to something sports and nutrition.
 For more information, see our article on how the interest filter works.

 Brand Affinity